BriantOliveira/Personal-Notebook/neural-networks.md

 * The fine-scale anatomy of the cortex looks pretty much the same all over.
 * Brain scans show that different functions \(like object recognition and language understanding\) are located in different parts of the cortex

+---

+## WEEK 2

+#### Feed-forward neural networks

+* These are the commonest type of neural networks in practical applications.
+  * The first layer is the input and the last layer is the output.
+  * If there is more than one hidden layer, we call them "deep" neural networks
+* They compute a series of transformations that change the similarities between cases.
+  * The activities of the neurons in each layer are a non-linear function of the activities in the layer below.

+#### Recurrent networks